Mogherbi/tutorial/git.md

 $git commit -m "listing model done"
 ```

-- check if there is any conflict with current remote branch
+B) check if there is any conflict with current remote master branch
 ```
 - checkout to my local master branch
 $git checkout master